-Scotscraig Golf Club is situated close to the sea, but it's more heathland in character than links.
-The course plays over undulating terrain and is used for Open Qualifying when the Open is at St Andrews.
+Scotscraig Golf Club is situated close to the sea, it's part heathland and part links.
+The hybrid course plays over undulating terrain and is used for Open Qualifying when the Open is at St Andrews.

 Irvine Golf Club represents a tough test of golf.
 It's a classic traditional links course and plays host to Open Championship Final Qualifying...